Punktum-dk/nsu-service-specification/README.md

   - These new error scenarios is introduced in NSU service version 2.0.0

 - 1.0 2015-07-04
-  - Initial revision on Github
+  - Initial revision on GitHub

 <a id="the-dk-registry-in-brief"></a>
 # The .dk Registry in Brief